michaelstucki/Java-Fundamentals/src/labs_examples/objects_classes_methods/labs/oop/D_flashcard/README.md

 The Controller orchestrates the actions of the View and Model layers.

 TODO:
-Add persistency so that the cards editted during runtime are retained after running the app.
+1. Add persistence so that the cards edited during runtime are retained after running the app.
+2. Add flashcard drills that keeps track of cards missed and re-drills them until all cards are correct.
+3. Add ability to create and delete different card decks each persisted in a distinct file.
+4. Add spaced repetition.